Târnăveni: World War II

 On 29 April 1941, the city was renamed from Diciosânmărtin to Târnăveni.
 230 Romanian soldiers who, after Romania parted with the Axis and joined the Allies in 1944, defended the city against German troops lie buried in the local cemetery.

 Communist period

-After the war, the city's industry witnessed a continuous development.
+After the war, the city's industry witnessed continuous development.
 In 1957, for the first time in the country, polychlorinated vinyl was produced here.
 A modern glassware factory — Gecsat — is situated in the southeast area, and produces a wide range of export products.

 Târnăveni became a municipality on November 5, 1998.